Sif (Dark Souls): Promotion and reception

-Legacy
+Tributes to the character have also been noticed in other games.
 Game journalists, as well as Bandai Namco, the publisher of Dark Souls, have commented that Zacian, the legendary Pokémon of Pokémon Sword and Shield, may have been directly inspired by Sif, due to its similar appearance and method of wielding a sword in its mouth.
 An Easter egg of Sif appeared in World of Warcraft: Mists of Pandaria as a quest enemy called Cracklefang that is "much easier to defeat".
 The character also saw a cameo in Quake mod Raven Keep as an enemy.